Bread

 Many negative perceptions exist about bread and these are invariably based on emotions and NOT FACTS.

-High GI which promotes diabetes (refer to the FACS Information Leaflet “The Glycemic Index which gives a balanced, scientific review of GI)
+• High GI which promotes diabetes (refer to the FACS Information Leaflet “The Glycaemic Index which gives a balanced, scientific review of GI)

-* A group of consumers are wheat and gluten intolerant and if gluten and/or wheat intolerance has been diagnosed, they should avoid eating any wheaten products or products containing wheat as an ingredient (check the labels!).
+* A group of consumers is wheat and gluten intolerant.
+Where gluten and/or wheat intolerance has been diagnosed, these consumers should avoid consuming any wheaten products or products containing wheat as an ingredient (check the labels!).

 What is the positive side of bread?

-Moderate source of energy (10 kJ per g).
+• Moderate source of energy (10 kJ per gram).
 The moisture content reduces the energy density of bread and the fat content is very low

-Fortified with six vitamins and two minerals, helping to prevent physical, organic and mental diseases and lifts borderline cases to safe intake levels
+• Fortified with six vitamins and two minerals, helping prevent physical, organic and mental diseases and lifts borderline cases to safe intake levels

 Why is bread a good complimentary food?